StanleyMasinde/LAN-remote/README.md

 * The **Mute button is stateless** — it always sends a toggle command.
 * Your phone and PC must be **on the same LAN**.
-* Designed for LAN use only; not exposed to the internet.
+* Designed for LAN use only; not intended to be exposed to the internet.
 * Works on **Windows, macOS, and Linux**.
 * **Rust toolchain is only required when building from source**.
 * `install.ps1` adds the install directory to user `PATH` on Windows if missing.